 Security Glass High on the Agenda

-AS the terror attacks become a weekly occurrence in major cities worldwide, security has become a major consideration for architects, engineers and planners.
+As terror attacks become an increasingly regular occurrence in major cities worldwide, security has become a major consideration for architects, engineers and planners.

 Drive through attacks such as those suffered in Berlin, Nice and more recently in London have led to a flurry of physical barriers such as bollards being erected around major European landmarks.
 These, however, offer no protection against bomb blasts.

 London’s skyline is becoming redefined by glass megastructures such as the Shard but the challenge of how to “design cities and buildings to resist – or at least discourage – terrorist attacks is one architects have been wrestling with for some time,” according to the article ‘Building defences against terrorism’ published in worldfinance.com.

 Russell Shipton of UK leading glass processor ESG confirms the trend: “With the massive investment into new and prestigious buildings in London we have seen a noticeable increase in demand for blast resistant glass in recent years.“

 “We are ISO 9001:2008 certified, ensuring that we meet the highest standards in the manufacture and fabrication of glass products for government buildings & high risk built environments.”